OutSquareCapital/OutQuantLab/CONTRIBUTING.md

     value: Float32
 ```

-If methods and state management are necessary, justify the use of a "regular" class.
+- **Regular Classes**: Use a class with both attributes and methods only when maintaining an internal state is necessary.
+A convenient API can also justify the use of a class. 👨‍💻

-A convenient API is a justification.
-But by default, if a method is private, it should be outside of the class, unless there's a whole lot of arguments to pass.
+    -If a method is private, consider placing it outside the class, especially if it doesn't rely heavily on the class's internal state, unless there's a significant number of arguments to pass. 📤

-If the dataclass contain constants that are computed during execution AND there's no method, use a NamedTuple.
+- **NamedTuples**: If your dataclass contains constants that are computed during execution and there are no methods, use a `NamedTuple`. 🧮

+    ```python
+    from typing import NamedTuple

+    class Config(NamedTuple):
+        RATE: float = compute_rate()  # Assuming compute_rate() is defined elsewhere
+        SCALE: int = 10
+    ```

-If there's a method, use a frozen dataclass.
+- **Frozen Dataclasses**: If your dataclass contains constants that are computed during execution AND requires methods, use a frozen dataclass. ❄️

-If there's no method and the constants values are hardcoded, use an Enum.
+    ```python
+    from dataclasses import dataclass, field

+    @dataclass(frozen=True, slots=True)
+    class ImmutableConfig:
+        RATE: float = field(default_factory=compute_rate)
+        SCALE: int = 10

+        def description(self) -> str:
+            return f"Rate: {self.RATE}, Scale: {self.SCALE}"
+    ```

+    -`frozen=True` makes the dataclass immutable after creation. 🧊
+    -Use `field(default_factory=...)` for default values that are computed.

+- **Enums**: If your data structure represents a set of named constants with hardcoded values AND no methods, use an `Enum`. 🚦

+    ```python
+    from enum import Enum

+    class Status(Enum):
+        ACTIVE = "active"
+        INACTIVE = "inactive"
+        PENDING = "pending"
+    ```

+    -Enums are great for representing a fixed set of options. 📊

 ### 3. Handling DataFrames and Series